With award-winning parks, trails and urban lakes, outdoor adventures are an essential addition to your Minneapolis-St. Paul vacation.

-It’s attributes across Minneapolis and St. Paul like this that make it possible to experience Minnesota nature without leaving the boundaries of its two biggest cities.
+Across Minneapolis and St. Paul, parks, trails and lakes like this make it possible to experience Minnesota's pristine natural beauty from its two biggest cities.

 Swim, Paddle or Fish the Chain of Lakes